duplonicus/kucoin-futures-auto-stoploss/README.md

 1. Clone the repository:

         git clone https://github.com/duplonicus/kucoin-futures-auto-stoploss.git
-2. Install [Python 3.10](https://www.python.org/downloads/release/python-3100/) or setup new virtual environment for 3.10.
+2. Install [Python 3.10](https://www.python.org/downloads/release/python-3100/) or set up new virtual environment for 3.10.

 3. Install the requirements from a terminal in the repository with pip.